TobikoData/sqlmesh/docs/integrations/engines.md

 ### Engine: `databricks-sql`

 Forces the SQLMesh Databricks integration to use the operator based on the [DatabricksSqlOperator](https://airflow.apache.org/docs/apache-airflow-providers-databricks/stable/operators/sql.html#databrickssqloperator) for all operations.
-If your project is pure SQL operations then this is an option.
+If your project is pure SQL operations, then this is an option.

-To enable support for this operator, the Airflow Databricks provider package should be installed on the target Airflow cluster along with the SQLMesh package with databricks extra as follows :
+To enable support for this operator, the Airflow Databricks provider package should be installed on the target Airflow cluster along with the SQLMesh package with databricks extra as follows:
 ```
 pip install apache-airflow-providers-databricks
 sqlmesh[databricks]
 ```

 The operator requires an [Airflow connection](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) to determine the target Databricks cluster.
-Please see [Databricks connection](https://airflow.apache.org/docs/apache-airflow-providers-databricks/stable/connections/databricks.html) for more details.
+Refer to [Databricks connection](https://airflow.apache.org/docs/apache-airflow-providers-databricks/stable/connections/databricks.html) for more details.
 SQLMesh requires that `http_path` be defined in the connection since it uses this to determine the cluster for both SQL and submit operators.

 Example format: `databricks://<hostname>?token=<token>&http_path=<http_path>`

-By default, the connection ID is set to `databricks_default`, but can be overriden using both the `engine_operator_args` and the `ddl_engine_operator_args` parameters to the `SQLMeshAirflow` instance.
+By default, the connection ID is set to `databricks_default`, but it can be overridden using both the `engine_operator_args` and the `ddl_engine_operator_args` parameters to the `SQLMeshAirflow` instance.
-In addition, one special configuration that SQLMesh Airflow evaluation operator requires is a dbfs path to store an application to load a given SQLMesh model.
-Also a payload is stored that contains the information require for SQLMesh to do the loading.
+In addition, one special configuration that the SQLMesh Airflow evaluation operator requires is a dbfs path to store an application to load a given SQLMesh model.
+Also, a payload is stored that contains the information required for SQLMesh to do the loading.
 This must be defined in the `evaluate_engine_operator_args` parameter.
 Example of defining both:

 ```python linenums="1"
 from sqlmesh.schedulers.airflow.integration import SQLMeshAirflow